Afton facilitates statewide commission on equitable early childhood education and care funding.

 - Funding Mechanisms.
 The Commission will recommend how the early childhood education and care system of funding should be redesigned.

 Alongside staff from the Governor’s Office, Afton established and facilitated four public Working Groups meeting monthly over 7 months to conduct research and analysis to lead to the Commission’s recommendations.
-The Commission’s work will be finalized in January 2021, sending its recommendations to the Governor.
+The Commission’s work was finalized in Summer 2021, sending its recommendations to the Governor.

 All information on the Commission’s progress can be found on the website for Governor’s Office of Early Childhood Development, here.

 Adequate funding of early childhood education and care for children ages birth to five is a moral imperative.
 As of Fall 2019, 29% of Illinois kindergarteners showed readiness in all three kindergarten readiness developmental areas, while 37% did not demonstrate readiness in any developmental area.
 As Illinois advocacy groups have asserted, “The data underscores the need for deeper investment in high-quality early childhood services for children before they enter kindergarten, with a specific focus on equity – particularly improving access and quality for children from Black and Latino communities, children from low-income households, English Learners, and students with special needs.”